baxter07/django-ajax-views/docs/setup.rst

 -------------

 For better performance in production use Almond_ as replacement for RequireJS.
 The following build profile bundles all your modules and dependencies into a single file using the ``r.js`` optimizer.
-Since Almond doesn't support dynamic loading it's much more lightweight and faster than RequireJS.
-For development you can use the built in default profile or create your own if desired.

 .. code-block:: javascript
     :caption: app.build.js